deadbaed/nix-supervisord/example/readme.md

 ```
 to be inside the nix shell when you are in the directory.

 You can launch the supervised processes with `supervisord`, and control with with `supervisorctl`.
-Stop the processed with `supervisord-stop`.
+Stop everything with `supervisorctl shutdown`, and kill supervisord with `supervisord-kill`.

 When supervisord is running, you should be able to open your web browser to `http://supervisord.localhost` and see Mailpit running.